-It's the most wonderful time of the year!
-Get the best modern Christmas romance books to put you in the most warm and cozy mood this entire holiday season right here.
+It’s the most wonderful time of the year!
+Get the best modern Christmas romance books to put you in the warmest and cozy mood this entire holiday season right here.

 Best Christmas Romance Books